planetarysoftware/TSC/Bootstrap-Policies/README.md

 straight to writing your application to the Planetary Software Organization.

-However, to get out of Incubation, you will also need to establish some other documents, like the ones in this directory, so you could also work on them now.
+However, to get out of incubation, there are other [requirements](reqs).
+The documents in this directory are designed to help your TLP or TLWG meet those requirements and are another good starting point.

 As the templates indicate, your TLP or TLWG can just choose to directly inherit the policies of the Planetary Software TSC.
 Your